Anyolite/anyolite/README.md

 ## Upcoming releases

-### Version 0.11.0

-#### Features

-* Superclass hierarchies will be transferred to Ruby
-* Wrapping will skip classes if their superclass was not yet wrapped
-* `Anyolite.wrap` will run multiple tries to ensure superclasses being wrapped first
-* Classes will only be wrapped twice with `overwrite: true` option
-* Objects may check whether they are created in mruby
-* Ability to call mruby methods for mruby objects from Crystal by their name
-* Ability to call mruby class and module methods from Crystal
-* Macros to get the Ruby equivalents of modules and classes
-* Checks for Ruby method availability from within Crystal
-* Caching of RbValues in the reference table to avoid duplicate objects
-* Storing of pure Ruby objects in GC-safe containers
-* Annotations to enable obtaining Ruby block arguments
-* A method to call contained Ruby procs from their containers in Crystal

-#### Breaking changes

-* Reference table now has a reference to the interpreter
-* Interpreter and reference table operate together now
-* Reference table system was reworked completely

-#### Usability

-* Updated documentation to new features from 0.10.0 and 0.11.0
-* If nil is expected, cast everything to it without exceptions
-* Simplified internal object casting

-### Version 0.12.0

-Plans for this versions are not finalized.
-It might not come at all or only in the far future, depending on the ability to implement the features.
-Also, its feature list is subject to change.

-#### Features

-* [ ] Controlled passing of pointers to ruby using the reference table
-* [ ] Automatic wrappers for `initialize_copy` and similar methods

 ### Version 1.0.0

+This release will mark the first full release of Anyolite, mostly focussed on platform support, more examples and code quality.

+Other versions might still come before this, especially for bugfixes, but most of the features for a full release of Anyolite are already implemented.

+#### Platform support

 * [ ] Windows support (currently not supported due to problems with Crystal)
+* [ ] Mac support (might be possible, not tested yet)

+#### Documentation

 * [ ] Crystal specs for testing
 * [ ] Documentation of all relevant features and wrappers

-* [ ] Mac support (might be possible, not tested yet)
+#### Configuration options

 * [ ] More configuration options for the Rakefile

-* [ ] Ability to choose between mruby and regular Ruby
+#### Code quality

 * [ ] Convert macro body variables to fresh variables wherever possible
+* [ ] Code cleanup (especially in the macro section)

-### Future ideas (might not actually be possible to implement)
+### Future feature ideas (might not actually be possible to implement)

 * [ ] Splat argument and/or arbitrary keyword passing
 * [ ] Resolve context even in generic type union arguments
+* [ ] Ability to choose between mruby and regular Ruby
+* [ ] Automatic wrappers for `initialize_copy` and similar methods
+* [ ] Controlled passing of pointers to ruby using the reference table